ccalobeto/tutorial-svelte/README.md

 # Notes
 These are useful concepts to follow a successful carreer in data visualization.
-Taken from the course [vis-society](https://vis-society.github.io/) from MIT.
+Taken from the [vis-society](https://vis-society.github.io/) course from MIT.
 All the lab progress are in the commits.

+The course has two parts.
+[The dashboard](https://github.com/ccalobeto/svelte-vis-2) is the other one.

 # Table of Contents
 - [Setup](#lab-0-setup)